Do I have to file?

 The source-wide totals of fugitive VOM, PART, and PM10 emissions must be identified and reported on the ANNUAL SOURCE EMISSIONS page.
 The total VOM, PART, and PM10 emission values are to include both the fugitive and non-fugitive values.
 For example, if a source had 95 tons per year of non-fugitive PART emissions and 20 tons per year of fugitive emissions, 115 tons per year of PART emissions would be reported on the ANNUAL.
 A value of 20 tons per year would also be identified as fugitive PART emissions.

 Is there any other information that must be reported?

-Title V (CAAAP) permits, Federally Enforceable State Operating Permits (FESOP’s), and Operating permits commonly contain conditions specifying additional data or certification requirements that must be provided with the annual emission report.
-For example, issued Title V permits require annual compliance certifications to be completed and filed with the annual emission report.
-You should review your permit before completing the annual emission report to insure you are providing all the necessary information.
+Title V (CAAAP) permits, Federally Enforceable State Operating Permits (FESOPs), and Operating permits commonly contain conditions specifying additional data or certification requirements that must be provided with the Annual Emissions Report.
+For example, issued Title V permits require annual compliance certifications to be completed and filed with the Annual Emissions Report.
+You should review your permit before completing the Annual Emissions Report to insure you are providing all the necessary information.